Costco Credit Card Processing = A Big Mistake!

 Costco may sell some things at wholesale prices, but it's not merchant accounts.
 In fact, Costco doesn't even provide credit card processing.
 Instead, they outsource merchant services to a company called Elavon.

-Costco's merchant accounts use tiered pricing, bait-and-switch rates and have a cancellation fee.
-In short, you will pay through the nose to process credit cards, and you'll be stuck doing it until your multi-year contract expires.
+Costco's merchant accounts use tiered pricing with bait and switch rates.
+In short, you will pay through the nose to process credit cards, and you'll likely be stuck doing it until your multi-year contract expires.

 Here's a breakdown of why Costco's credit card processing services are so horrible.